 According to the Census Bureau, electronic filing of the export information improves the government’s ability to monitor and prevent exports of critical goods and technologies that may threaten our national security and significantly improves the quality and timeliness of export statistics.

 An AES filing is required for most exports of merchandise from the United States to a foreign country if the merchandise is valued at $2,500 or more by Schedule B number.
 However, the origin of the goods, either domestic or foreign, is also considered.
-For example, if you have two items in your shipment with the same Schedule B number valued at $2,000 each for a total of $4,000, and both are of domestic origin or both of foreign origin, you do need to file through AES.
-However, if half of it is of foreign origin and half domestic origin, then you do not need to file because the items by Schedule B number and by origin are only valued at $2,000 each.
+For example, if you have two items in your shipment with the same Schedule B number valued at $2,000 each, and both are of domestic origin or both of foreign origin, you need to file through AES.
+However, if half the items are of foreign origin and half domestic origin, then you do not need to file, because the items by Schedule B number and by origin are only valued at $2,000 each.

 An AES filing is also required for all exports that require an export license from the U.S. Commerce or State Departments regardless of value.
 Goods subject to ITAR but exempt from licensing requirements regardless of value or destination must be filed through AES.

 In addition, beginning in April 2020, the U.S. Bureau of Industry and Security (BIS) issued a new rule that requires an AES filing for most exports destined for China, Russia or Venezuela regardless of value if the item that is being exported appears on the Commerce Control List (CCL).

 Exports from the U.S. to Canada don’t require an AES filing regardless of the value of the merchandise unless the item is a self-propelled vehicle or an export license or license exception is required.
 As a matter of fact, all used self-propelled vehicles must be filed regardless of value or destination.

 An AES filing is also required for rough diamonds (classified under HS subheadings 7102.10, 7102.21 and 7102.31) regardless of value or destination.